These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

 Planning to visit Japan?
 Get a Japan Rail Pass (get one with that link) to save money on the fast Shinkansen trains.

-Share the best Japanese movies about Japan list:
+Share these best Japanese movies about Japan:

 Hi, I’ve found your choice interesting, for many of these movied I haven’t watched yet (and some I havent even heard about as I’m not very much into horrors 🙂